 These boxes are the same size as boxes Atari produced for their games "back in the day".
 They look great sitting on a shelf with your other boxed homebrew games, or alongside games from the classic Atari 2600 library.
 We only have a limited number of boxes for each game, and there is no guarantee they will become available again once our supplies are exhausted.

 If you have an AtariVox or SaveKey plugged into joystick port 2, the top score for each skill level is saved, as well as the current skill level and number of players.
 Without an AtariVox or SaveKey, high scores and settings are reset when the game is powered off.
 To reset all high scores and settings, hold down the RESET switch while powering on the system.

-Avalanche includes game cartridge, beautifully illustrated 8-page manual, and professionally printed box.
+Avalanche includes game cartridge and beautifully illustrated 8-page manual.
+You can optionally purchase a professionally printed box (see above).
 Avalanche is available in NTSC and PAL60 television formats--please select above.
 If you do not select an option, you will receive an NTSC cartridge by default.

 |Number of Players||1 - 2|

 |Additional Coding and Optimizations||Thomas Jentzsch|

 The three skill levels combined with the ability to select your paddle size, by player, provide for a lot of replay ability.
 If you're a fan of paddle games, Avalanche deserves to be a part of your collection.